+'''

-''' method-declaration-statement:
+method-declaration-statement:

-linkage-specifieropt proc-or-iter this-intentopt type-binding function-name argument-listopt return-intentopt return-typeopt where-clauseopt function-body proc-or-iter:
+linkage-specifieropt proc-or-iter this-intentopt type-bindingopt function-name argument-listopt

+return-intentopt return-typeopt where-clauseopt function-body

+proc-or-iter:

+proc

-proc iter
+iter

 this-intent:

+param

-param ref
+ref

-type-binding:
+type

+binding:

 identifier.

 '''

-If a method is declared within the lexical scope of a class, record, or union, the type binding can be omitted and is taken to be the innermost class, record, or union that the method is defined in.
+Methods defined within the lexical scope of a class, record, or union are referred to as primary methods.
+For such methods, the type-binding can be omitted and is taken to be the innermost class, record, or union in which the method is defined.
+Methods defined outside of such scopes are known as secondary methods and must have a type-binding